aqicn/gaia-a08-arduino/readme.md

 ## Compiling

+### Arduino

-If you use [arduino-cli](https://arduino.github.io/arduino-cli/), you can just use `make` to compile, flash and start the console monitor.
+If you use [arduino-cli](https://arduino.github.io/arduino-cli/), you can just use `make compile-arduino` to compile, flash and start the console monitor.
 You will first need to configure the `SERIAL = /dev/cu.usbmodem101` in the Makefile.

 If you use
 [vs-code Arduino extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino),
 you can just select `Arduino: Upload` from the command palette.

+### Platform IO

+If you use platform IO, you can just use `make compile-platformio` to compile, upload, and start the monitor.

 ## Running